vinayhegde1990/devops-notes/README.md

 <h2> Please note: </h2>

 - This is still a work in progress.
-Contributions / Feedback are welcome!
+Feedback, suggestions and queries are always appreciated!
+- Kindly read the guidelines on how to share your [Contributions](Contributing.md) to this project.
-- Feel free to contact me via [email](vinay.hegde30@gmail.com) or [WhatsApp](https://api.whatsapp.com/send?phone=919967875270) for the above
+- Feel free to contact me directly via [email](mailto:vinay.hegde30@gmail.com) or [WhatsApp](https://api.whatsapp.com/send?phone=919967875270) on the above